JivanRoquet/api_test/README.md

   by another one, deleting the previous one
 - Successful `POST` and `PATCH` must return `201` and not `200`

-All of the modifications above have been ported into the `tests.postman` file provided in this repository.
+All the modifications above have been ported into the `tests.postman` file provided in this repository.